line/headver/README.md

 a version specification that has `{head}.{yearweek}.{build}` system.

-The name `HeadVer` stands for **"only head number is enough to maintain!"** because it only allows to set the first number manually, rest numbers are automatic.
+The name `HeadVer` stands for **"only head number is enough to maintain!"** because it only allows to set the first number manually, and rest numbers are automatic.
 It simplifies `x.y.z` versioning and gurantees incremental version stamping on top of various versioning scripts introduced in this repository.
-HeadVer versioning system is battle-tested on the 30+ web service products.
+HeadVer versioning system is battle-tested on the 30+ app/web services.

 - `{head}` - manual.
 Zero-based number.
 - `{yearweek}` - automatic.
 2-digit for year and 2-digit for week number.